Roman-ux-lang/Time-Calculator/README.md

 # TimeCalculator
-The "add_time" function calculates the time after adding a specified number of hours.
-It considers AM/PM format, handles day changes, and outputs the updated time and day.
-The code is designed for versatility and readability.
+The "add_time" function is a solution for FreeCodeCamp challenges.
+It calculates the time after adding specified hours, considering AM/PM format, and handles day changes.
+The code prioritizes versatility and readability.